angular/material-start/README.md

 Each tutorial presents the resulting changes for that stage.
 It is recommended, however, that you start with the preceding tutorial and manually make the changes requested.
 The effort you invest to implement these changes will highlight specific concepts at each Tutorial stage.

 > At each tutorial stage, you should use a web-server to view the that tutorial page.
 Open the dev console to see any warnings and browser the elements.
+Or just open the JSBin Demo link to see the lession application running live online.

 <br/>
 - - -

 ### Step #1: Load Libraries

-<span style="font-size:10px;">@see [tutorial_1.html](https://github.com/angular/material-start/blob/es5-tutorial/app/tutorial_1.html#L26-L34)<span>

-Here you modified the shell application [available in `tutorial_0.html`] to use Angular-Material.
+Here will modified the shell application [available in `tutorial_0.html`] to use Angular-Material.

 * Use Bower to install angular-material with `bower install angular-material -D`
 * In the HTML, load the CSS and JS modules: